Scientist and author, Beth enjoys living life in the slow lane. She takes time to enjoy the little things in life.

 Individual dust particles are too small to be seen with the naked eye, but they are small enough to be inhaled, and can cause allergic reactions or breathing difficulties in vulnerable people.

-Dust and fluff bunnies also provide a habitat for the house dust mite.
-These measure less than half a millimeter when fully grown and millions live unseen in each of our homes.
-Up to 50% of us suffer from some kind of allergy, and a common allergen is the excreta of the house dust mite, and the skin flakes of the dust mite itself.
+The house dust mites makes its home in fluff bunnies.
+The mites measure less than half a millimeter when fully grown, and millions live unseen in each of our homes.
+Up to 50% of us suffer from some kind of allergy, and a common allergen is the poo of the house dust mite, and the skin flakes of the dust mite itself.
 To reduce the millions of dust mites that live in our homes it is important to dust and vacuum regularly.

 What to Use For Effective Cleaning